 First-party fraud refers to instances when an individual makes a promise of future repayments in exchange for goods or services without the intent to repay.
 The first-party fraudster might accomplish this by applying for a loan or credit card they won’t pay back or misrepresenting their financial situation to get a more favorable rate.

 First-party fraud sometimes presents via “mules” or consumers who are persuaded to use their own information to obtain credit or merchandise on behalf of a larger fraud ring.
-This type of fraud has become especially prevalent in 2020 due to the increases in online activity for both work and purchasing.
+This type of fraud has become especially prevalent as more consumers are active online.

 First-party fraud is often miscategorized as credit loss and written off as bad debt, which causes problems when businesses later try to determine how much they’ve lost to fraud versus credit risk, and then make future lending decisions.